facetdigital/get-namecheap-zone-file/README.md

     ./get-zone setup
     ```

-3. Run the script:
+3. Copy the `.env.example` file to `.env`, and optionally set your AWS credentials if you want to work with Route 53.

     ```
+    cp .env.example .env
+    vi .env               # Optional: Replace the TODO values if you want to use Route 53
+    ```

+4. Run the script:

+    ```
     ./get-zone run <namecheap_username> <namecheap_password> <domain>
     ```

-4. Cross-fingers you don't get CAPTCHA'd.
+5. Cross-fingers you don't get CAPTCHA'd.

 ## TODO